ArmitaKazemiNajafabadi/BAG-detect/README.md

 ## Support

 For questions about the implementation or paper, please:
-Contact the authors directly via LinkedIn or
+Contact the authors directly on LinkedIn

 ---